Updated: Dec 29, 2022

 If you share any guilt or fault for the collision, that is an essential component to consider once your overall losses have been established.
 In California, there is no concept of contributory negligence.
 This implies that even if you contributed to the collision, you might still be entitled to compensation.
 Still, any jury verdict, settlement, or insurance payout for a bike accident may be diminished in proportion to your degree of fault.

 That said, this doesn't mean you should admit to being partially at fault at the scene.
 Victims will sometimes apologize to the other parties and admit fault in the accident, which can always be used against them should they file claims.
-So, avoid these negotiations and go straight to your California Attorney for Personal Injury claims instead.
+So, avoid these negotiations and go straight to your Pomona Bicycle Accident Lawyers claims instead.

-Hire Prescreened California Personal Injury Attorneys Right Now!
+Hire Prescreened Pomona Bicycle Accident Lawyers Right Now!